 CVE-2026-8968

-An invalid pointer vulnerability in the Audio/Video Web Codecs component allows an attacker to trigger a denial-of-service condition.
+An invalid pointer vulnerability in the Web Codecs component of Mozilla Firefox and Thunderbird allows for a denial-of-service attack.

 Executive summary